superlooper615/little-otter/README.md

     - Implement Zero-trust model in the whole organization

-    - Seraperate of duty.
+    - Seraperation of duty.
 Not one should have "god" power in the environment

     - Maintain codebase security and integrity

     - Monitor clients' info on the black market?

     - And much more